Do you have a question about Identity Stories? See if your question is answered here.

 Yes!
 Enter the details of your idea in the “Your Story” field, then be sure to provide a contact email address and select the option “Yes, I’d like help turning my idea into a fully formed story” in the “Editing Preferences” section.

 I’m not much of a writer but I want to share my story.
 What are my options?

 Please don’t let your writing skills hold you back from sharing your story!
 Your perspective and message are the important parts; the editor can help with the rest.
 Every selected story will be edited with or without the writer, but for the best results, please provide a contact email address and select the option “Yes, I’d like to be involved in the editing process” in the “Editing Preferences” section of the submission form.

 I don’t want to provide a contact email address or be involved in the editing process.
 How can I be sure that the editor won’t completely change my story?

 If you don’t provide a contact email address, or ask to not be involved in the editing process, all changes (large or small) will be left to the editor.
 Every reasonable effort will be made to not fundamentally change the meaning, intent, or other semantics of the story.
 If the meaning of a particular section is unclear to the point of not knowing whether alteration or removal would fundamentally change the narrative, it will be left unchanged with a “[sic]” signifier.

 Please be assured that the editor will never edit a story with the simple purpose of manipulating it to match their own perspective or experiences.
 This would completely go against the goals and founding values of Identity Stories.

 I’m worried about potential consequences of sharing my story.
 Can I submit anonymously?

-Yes.
-In the “Anonymity” section, you can choose what name is given to the editor, listed as the writer, or leave both blank to remain completely anonymous.
+Yes!
+In the “Anonymity” section, you can choose what name is shared with the editor, listed as the writer, or leave both blank to remain completely anonymous.
 This does not affect your ability to provide a contact email address or get editing help.